["plan"]

 2025 ushers in the Year of the Wood Snake, starting on January 29th, 2025, and ending on February 16th, 2026.
 Those born in Snake years are often seen as wise, intuitive, and enigmatic, with a strong sense of determination.
 The Wood element adds traits like creativity and adaptability, symbolising growth and resilience in the year ahead.

 Chinese food typically has strong umami flavors, which are beautifully juxtaposed by cocktails like the Blood Orange Margarita and Lychee Martini.
-Find a full list of Chinese cocktails on The Mixer.

 The most popular cocktail in China varies depending on the region, but internationally inspired drinks like the Lychee Martini and modern creations with Chinese liquors, such as Baijiu Sour, stand out.
 Baijiu, the country’s beloved distilled liquor, is often the star ingredient in local cocktails due to its bold, distinctive flavor.
 Additionally, cocktails incorporating lychee, jasmine, or tea are favorites, reflecting China's culinary heritage and offering a delightful balance of familiar flavors with a modern twist.